Personal Counselor

 Preferred Qualifications

-• Eligibility for or current Oklahoma licensure (LPC, LMFT, LCSW, or LADS)
+• Eligibility for or current Oklahoma licensure

 • Two years of professional counseling experience, preferably in a higher education setting